Mulloo/imprint_store/README.md

 ## Credits

 I do not own Imprint Esports and all credit for the brand and company goes to its founders.
+All products produced are no real images were edited for the project.

 ---